cn0047/stash/ed/mysql/index.md

 InnoDB internally generates a hidden clustered index on a synthetic column containing row ID values (is a 6-byte field that increases monotonically as new rows are inserted).

-All indexes other than the clustered index are known as secondary indexes.
+All indexes other than the clustered index are known as `secondary` indexes.

 If the primary key is long, the secondary indexes use more space, so it is advantageous to have a short primary key.

+Clustered index store data in leaf nodes.
+Secondary index store in leaf nodes only pointers to clustered index.
+If no clustered index on table - secondary index will contain row pointer.

+All data stored in leaf nodes, intermediate nodes contains only pointers.

 Types: